Overview

 Payback Period = CAC / (Monthly ARPU x Gross Margin)

-With a Rs 1,000 CAC, Rs 400 monthly ARPU, and 70% gross margin: gross margin per customer per month = Rs 280.
-Payback period = Rs 1,000 / Rs 280 = 3.6 months.
-Under 12 months is the standard healthy threshold for most businesses.
-Under 6 months is excellent and gives you the cash flow to reinvest in growth aggressively without external funding.
+With a Rs 1,000 CAC, Rs 400 monthly ARPU, and 70% gross margin, gross margin per customer per month comes to Rs 280, so payback period = Rs 1,000 / Rs 280 = 3.6 months.
+Under 12 months counts as the standard healthy threshold for most businesses.
+Under 6 months is excellent, and it gives you the cash flow to reinvest in growth without needing external funding.

 CLV Deep Dive

-Customer Lifetime Value answers: if I stopped spending on acquisition today, how much revenue would my existing customers generate before they churn?
+Customer Lifetime Value answers a specific question: if you stopped spending on acquisition today, how much revenue would your existing customers generate before they churn?

 CLV = ARPU x Gross Margin / Monthly Churn Rate